cu-swe4s-fall-2025/assignment-2-python-refresher-NicholasPatty/README.md

 To run the function tests, a command like the following should suffice: bash test/func/test_print_fires.sh

-I also provided a small sample file (test_file.csv) for testing.
+Note - provided a small sample file (test_file.csv) for testing.

+To run basic, automated tests, I created a tests.yml file in .github/workflows.
+This file runs when any branch is pushed, and when a pull request is made from the main branch.
+It runs: unit tests (test_my_utils.py), functional tests (test_print_fires.sh), and style checks.
+To run style checks, I needed to create an environment.yml file to install pycodestyle.